 When it comes to personal watercraft (PWC) – also known as a jet ski, water scooter, or wave runner – no one under the age of 14 may operate one, and those aged 14 or 15 may only operate a PWC if they have a boating safety certificate and are accompanied by a parent or legal guardian on the PWC or the parent or guardian is not more than 100 feet from the PWC.

 There are a great deal of facts to know in order to travel safely on Michigan waters.
 For starters, you should be able to identify the stand-down vessel and the give-way vessel, as well as understand and know how to use all required safety equipment, when to operate running lights, and basic rescue techniques.
-In a perfect world, all boating accidents and tragedies are preventable because every person on Michigan waterways knows the rules and abides by them.
+In a perfect world, all boat accidents and tragedies are preventable because every person on Michigan waterways knows the rules and abides by them.
 The reality is quite different.

 Boating is, for the most part, a leisure activity, whether you’re out for the day on your own, traveling with friends and family, fishing, chauffeuring a water skier, or docking and celebrating an occasion.
 From sailboats to pontoon boats to canoes to speed boats, waterway traffic is as varied as the cars, trucks, buses, and motorcycles that populate Michigan highways, and so are the people who operate those boats.

-But this isn’t what happens and, as a result, boating accidents occur far too frequently.
+But this isn’t what happens and, as a result, boat accidents occur far too frequently.
 Distraction, inebriation, showing off, speeding, and simply not knowing or following the rules – whether parked in a marina or sailing the seas – are all causes of boating accidents, property damage, injuries, and fatalities.

 David C. Femminineo is Michigan’s finest personal injury attorney.
 He has succeeded in recovering over $100 million for victims of highway accidents, medical malpractice, slips and falls, and those who have filed wrongful death suits in Macomb County and the surrounding areas.